open-scholarship-sfu/phase1-base/km_blog/km_blog_draft.md

 Just like the KM Hub, we want to do more with what we know "by intentionally co-creating, disseminating, and implementing research".
-If our dreams are to come true, in 10 years the whole SFU community will think of open scholarship as the only way that they know how to do things.
+If our dreams are to come true, in 10 years the whole SFU community will think of open scholarship as the default way to do things.
 It will not be a matter of resources or infrastructure – we will all be working together to share what we have the privilege to produce for the benefit of all.